antick/mojo/README.md

 The `$modifiedGameFile` variable is the path of the game file that this mod text file modifies.
 This is used to detect conflicts with other mods.

 The `$author` variable represents the name of the author of this mod text file.
 Currently, this variable does not have any significance and only for the informational purpose.

+The `$relates_to` variable is used to specify the path of the mod text file that this mod text file relates to for the new updates.
+Every time there is an update in the specified file path, we will have to update the respective file where this variable is defined.

 ## Support